-We licensed worldwide rights to Lambda from BMS in April 2016.
-Lambda has been administered in clinical trials involving over 3,000 patients infected with the Hepatitis B Virus, or HBV, or Hepatitis C Virus, or HCV.
+We licensed worldwide rights to lambda from BMS in April 2016.
+Lambda has been administered in clinical trials involving over 3,000 patients infected with the Hepatitis B Virus (HBV) or Hepatitis C Virus (HCV).
 Lambda has not been approved for any indication.
-We plan to develop Lambda as a monotherapy and /or in a combination therapy with LNF + RTV.
-We completed a Phase 2 Lambda monotherapy study in 33 HDV-infected patients at four international sites and reported end of treatment data in October 2018.
-End of study data will be reported in April 2019.
-In August 2018, we initiated enrollment of a Phase 2 Lambda combination study with LNF boosted with RTV at the National Institutes of Health's National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) (n=26).
-End of treatment data is expected in the fourth quarter of 2019.
+We are developing lambda as both a monotherapy and in a combination therapy with LNF + RTV.
+We completed a Phase 2 lambda monotherapy study in 33 HDV-infected patients at four international sites and reported end of study data in April 2019.
+In the first quarter of 2020 we completed a positive End of Phase 2 meeting with FDA and gained agreement on a single pivotal Phase 3 study for lambda as a monotherapy.
+We plan to finalize scientific advice with EMA in 2020.
+In August 2018, we initiated enrollment of a Phase 2 lambda combination study with LNF boosted with RTV at the National Institutes of Health's National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) in 26 HDV-infected patients.
+Interim end-of-treatment data were reported in the fourth quarter of 2019.
+End of study data, which includes 24-week post-treatment follow-up, are expected in the fourth quarter of 2020.